| Verb | Frequency |

 3 begin 337

 What if we wanted to filter by lemma instead?
-To make it more concrete, assume we’re looking for frequency data on the verbs start and help ( but not on begin and help).
+To make it more concrete, assume we’re looking for frequency data on the verbs start and help (but not begin and enjoy).

 We can start by accessing the rows with data on start first: